 One of the best things about working at HubSpot is the education I’m gaining each day.
-Not only have I deepened my knowledge of inbound and software as a service (SaaS) marketing and the company's industry leading platform, but I’ve learnt how a SaaS business operates, makes money and grows.
+Not only have I deepened my knowledge of inbound marketing and the company's industry leading platform, but I’ve learnt about the software as a service (SaaS) business model, as well as how subscription based businesses operate, make money and grow.

 In fact, the more I understand the SaaS business model, the more it interests and impresses me.
 For those unfamiliar, SaaS companies charge a subscription for their software products which are delivered and stored within the cloud, with customers typically paying each month and on a per user basis.